ConsolesandCasks/CPU-MGB-Heavy/README.md

 * [DMG Battery Contacts](https://www.aliexpress.us/item/3256801650618764.html)
 * DMG Speaker (note, with the ViS audio board or Kamicane's Super DMG Jack Amp you may need a different speaker as referenced in those repositories)
 * [Replacement DC jack (DC-002)](https://www.lcsc.com/product-detail/AC-DC-Power-Connectors_XKB-Connectivity-DC-002-2-0A-1-3_C381119.html) (can be disabled via solder jumper) - there is an additional fuse and diode I've added for use with this as well - they may not be necessary but are in the BOM as a precaution.
 There are multiple versions of this jack - make sure you get one that has a 1.3mm inner diameter and at least 1.0A max current rating.
+*
+## Extras
+*sdmg_1.8jb_gerbers.zip* is a standard Super DMG CPU 1.8 board with the switch, DC jack, and some of the pad changes noted above but still routed to utilize the DMG or Super Game Boy CPU.
+These files also fix the Link Port routing that is reversed on the release version Super DMG 1.8 and earlier.

 ## License
 This work is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License.](http://creativecommons.org/licenses/by-sa/4.0/)